Use the data browser

 • Standard mathematical operators: + - * / % ^ ( )

 • Add number—Use a constant number in the custom variable calculation.
-For example, if you want to multiply a variable by 2, click * and then click Add number and enter the number 2 in the number field.
+For example, if you want to multiply a variable by 2, click * and click Add number and enter the number 2 in the number field.

 • Add sum—Calculate the sum of multiple variables.
 Drag variables into the SUM field.
 Click OK.